maximelebreton/quick-javascript-switcher/README.md

 ## How to install

-The easiest way is to download it from the [Chrome Web Store][webstore].
+The easiest way is to install is from the [Chrome Web Store][webstore].

 Alternatively, you can [download the .zip extension][zip-extension], go to the [Extensions page][chrome-extensions], open the Developer mode, and click on "Load unpacked extension".
 Find the extension folder, and press OK.